Primary Care at Western Connecticut Medical Group

 With quality physicians, seamless care and a personal approach, when you build a relationship with a WCHN primary care provider you are gaining a lifelong partner in health.

 Ready to choose a PCP?
-Please call our physician referral service at 877-451-DOCS (3627).
-Or visit our easy-to-use online service to find a doctor who’s just right for you.
+Please call (800) 210-1597, or visit our easy-to-use online service to find a doctor who’s just right for you.

 Discover ways you can improve your health and feel well.